 On February 20, 2008, the Company and Homburg Invest Inc. ("Homburg Invest") entered into an agreement in principle to form a group of joint ventures into which the Company would contribute 32 of its convenience centers (mostly drug store-anchored and including all 27 of the Company's Ohio properties).
-Richard Homburg, a director of the Company, is Chairman and CEO of Homburg Invest, with which the Company concluded a previous joint venture arrangement in December 2007.
+Richard Homburg, a director of the Company, is Chairman and CEO of Homburg Invest.
 The aggregate valuation for the properties is approximately \$128.9 million.
 The Company will hold 20% interests (in 15 properties) and 51% interests (in 17 properties), and be the sole managing members of the joint ventures.
 Homburg Invest will acquire the remaining respective 80% and 49% interests.
-In connection with the transaction, the Company anticipates receiving approximately \$49 million, exclusive of closing costs and adjustments, which will be used to reduce the outstanding balance on its secured revolving credit facility.
+In connection with the transaction, the Company anticipates receiving approximately \$49 million (exclusive of closing costs and adjustments), which will be used to reduce the outstanding balance on its secured revolving credit facility.
 The Company will be entitled to a "promote" structure, applicable separately to each property, which, if certain targets are met, will permit the Company to receive either 33-1/3% or 59% of the returns in excess of a leveraged 10.5% threshold.
-Additionally, the Company will receive fees for ongoing property management, leasing, construction management, acquisitions, financings and refinancings.
+Additionally, the Company will receive fees for ongoing property management, leasing, construction management, acquisitions, dispositions, financings and refinancings.
 The joint venture transactions require final approval by the Company's Board of Directors.
-In that connection, the independent members of the Board have commissioned appraisals in support of the aggregate transfer value.
-The transactions contemplated by this joint venture, which are expected to close during the third quarter of 2008, will not qualify as a sale for financial reporting purposes, and, accordingly, the Company will continue to consolidate the properties.
+In that connection, the independent members of the Board commissioned appraisals which support the aggregate transfer value.
+The transactions contemplated by this joint venture, which are expected to close in the fourth quarter of 2008, will not qualify as a sale for financial reporting purposes, and, accordingly, the